 26. Termination of Agreement.

 Either Party may terminate this Agreement only as specifically provided herein.
-Termination of this Agreement(a) shall not affect the obligations of either Party to the other Party which accrued prior to the effective date of termination or which by their nature are intended to survive such termination, [and (b) shall not affect either Party’s unperformed obligations under the Master Energy Project and Services Agreement or any work order or project contract issues hereunder or other agreement relating to a Project.]
-[SBC wants to delete]
+Termination of this Agreement shall not affect the obligations of either Party to the other Party which accrued prior to the effective date of termination or which by their nature are intended to survive such termination.

 27. Events of Default.